-While many sites waive fees for educational use of site photographs, many charge a reduced or full fee.
+Besides visa fees for entering some countries, there may be fees for use of a site.
+Many sites waive fees for educational use of site photographs, many charge a reduced or full fee.
 This can range from just a few dollars to hundreds of dollars (the average is between US\$100 - \$300), but in rare cases the fees can range in the thousands.
 If the photographer is hired as a contractor, then he or she will also be paid an honorarium.
 The local site liaison will also negotiate a fee, generally a daily rate (see section 2.7).
 Extra liability insurance for the photographer or the commissioner may also be required, depending on the site and subject.
 There may also be access fees for entering the site or for using the site at night or when it is closed to the public.
-Finally, it may be necessary to bribe officials to travel, import equipment, etc.
+Finally, it may be necessary to pay officials on-site for travel permits, equipment use, etc.

-If legal consultants are required to write up releases and licensing agreements, their fees should be included in this category.
+If legal consultants are required to write up releases and licensing agreements, those fees should be included in this category.

-If the project is being funded by federal or non-profit grant agencies or administered by a university or institution, be sure that these costs are covered in the proposed budget and that the institute grant administration procedures will allow the costs to be paid with grant moneys.
+If the project is being funded by federal or non-profit grant agencies or administered by a university or institution, be sure that these costs are covered in the proposed budget and that the institute grant administration procedures will allow the costs to be paid with grant monies.